-Inscripture is committed to protecting and respecting your privacy and will comply with all applicable data protection laws in all our dealings with your personal data.
+Inscripture is committed to protecting and respecting your privacy and will comply with the General Data Protection Regulations (GDPR) and all applicable data protection laws in all our dealings with your personal data.

 We may collect and process the following data about you:

-• Information about you, such as your name, your business name, telephone number and email address;
+• Information about you, such as your name, your business name, address, telephone number and email address;

 • Additional information that is provided by you filling in forms on our websites or at exhibitions/events, say.
 This includes information provided at the time of registering to use our site, subscribing to our services, posting material, or requesting further services or information;